palantir/policy-bot/README.md

 recommend deploying the application behind a reverse proxy or load balancer that terminates TLS connections.

+### GitHub App Permissions

+`policy-bot` requires the following permissions as a GitHub app:

+* Issues - read-only
+* Repository metadata - read-only
+* Pull requests - read-only
+* Single file - read-only, with the file matching the server configuration
+* Commit status - read & write
+* Organization members - read-only

+It should be subscribed to the following events:

+* Issue comment
+* Pull request
+* Status
+* Pull request review

 ### Operations

 `policy-bot` uses [go-baseapp](https://github.com/palantir/go-baseapp) and